 Aristotle stated that humans are political animals.
 This is thought to be because of biology and evolution, where a male and female are needed to procreate, but you also need more individuals in order to achieve more than they can individually.
 Even the simplest task, i.e. lifting a heavy log, is impossible to do individually (efficiently).
 That’s why you need more people.
 You also need relationships with people.
 You need to communicate efficiently with people.
 We come to language, society, rules.
 One of the best human inventions after Electricity and Coca-Cola, definitely, is the Internet.1 It enables people to exchange information/communicate all over the world in milliseconds.
 It took a lot of effort to get here, but we’re here.
 I’m writing this blog post, hosting it on a server, that transmits the necessary data through a network of devices and wires/waves to your device which renders the text and pictures that you see.
 You don’t know this, but most of that process (probably more than 90%) happens with open-source software.
 Let me tie this paragraph together: I probably would not have been able to do that in my lifetime, if people hadn’t worked together this efficiently to come to this stage of development.
 That is all thanks to the open-source model.
 You’re reading this from a server running Linux, that has PHP and MySQL installed, that enable WordPress.
 All of them are open-source projects.
 People all over the world with an internet connection have contributed to those projects and made them possible and great.

 Using the analogy of software as a tool, we have always used tools in our daily lives to do anything we do.
 We use shovels to dig, hammers to hit, and clocks to tell the time.
 When it comes to computers, they used to be considered as a tool; a real fancy calculator that could really quickly calculate various things.
 Now they have become a real fancy multi-tool where you can manipulate any kind of digital information.
 They are a platform where we do all things digital; an extension of us that we carry everywhere we go.
 They rule our health, communication, entertainment, productivity, art, transport, even research.
 In health, computers are used in imaging, researching, assisting in diagnosing, as well as operating on people.
 In communication, computers do everything: devices, infrastructure, even assisting in communicating.
 For entertainment (passive entertainment such as music and movies), I doubt you can do anything without computers.
-Even watching a play in a theatre, computers are involved in lighting or sound.
+Even watching a play in a theatre, computers are involved in controlling lights or sounds.
 As for productivity, besides manual labour (i.e. masonry, carpentry, fruit picking, etc.), there is nothing that you can do without computers.
 Writing a book, interpreting data, doing a presentation, designing something, creating software, is almost impossible without computers.
 Even some of the arts are now computerized, such as photography, sculpture, video games.
 There are computers in our cars as well, and Tesla’s are nothing without their computer.
 So much so that they are inoperable during OTA updates.
 As for research, I doubt you can have a Large Hadron Collider or an International Space Station or a LIGO without computers.

 Companies have invested a lot of time and resources to create these machines; our computers.
 People and companies invest even more time and resources to create tools (software) for these machines.
 Investing time and resources into creating software is risky, because anyone can just copy it, and they have the result of all the time and resources.
 That is where intellectual property comes in.
 Intellectual property laws were created as an incentive for individuals and companies to invest in researching and ingeniously inventing new things.
 To explain it simply: if some person comes up with a new thing, then he should have the right to do with the idea as he/she pleases (for an amount of time).
 Sell it, licence it, give it away for free, whatever.
 There are companies that do nothing but licence IP.
 You may think that Nokia is an unsuccessful company because their phones don’t have a large market share.
 Well, Nokia is going to be raking in a lot of money when 5G comes around.
 However, when it comes to software, protecting it with intellectual property can be tricky.
 You can patent some thing, but not code.
 Usually, source codes are protected by copyright.
 So there is overlap between patenting and copyrighting.
 For the purpose of this blog post, I’m going to generalise it into “Intellectual Property”.
 With intellectual property, a company like Microsoft, can create an operating system (i.e. Windows), or an Office Suite, and then exclude other people and companies to sell that software without their permission.
 Microsoft has invested their time and money, and created a product.
 They should try selling it to make a profit.
 That is how business works.